-Change in fund balances, governmental funds \$ 403,302 Governmental funds report capital outlay as expenditures.
-However, in the statement of activities, the cost of those assets is depreciated over their estimated useful lives.
-Expenditures for capital assets Provision for depreciation \$ - 106,928 (169,689) (62,761) Issuance of debt is reported as revenue in the governmental funds, but the issuance is reported as a long-term liability in statement of net position.
-Issuance of debt (282,000) Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces longterm liabilities in the statement of net position.
-Repayment of debt principal 142,739 Certain items reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in the governmental funds.
-Change in accrued interest payable (781) CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES \$ 200,499
+Statement of Activities are Difference Because: Change in fund balances, governmental funds \$ (246,814) Governmental funds report capital outlay as expenditures; however, in the statement of activities, the cost of those assets are depreciated over their estimated useful lives.
+Expenditures for capital assets Provision for depreciation \$ 401,081 (192,724) 208,357 Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces longterm liabilities in the statement of net position.
+Repayment of debt principal 197,483 Certain items reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in the governmental funds.
+Change in accrued interest payable 485 Change in Net Position of Governmental Activities \$ 159,511